znsio/specmatic-documentation/getting_started.md

 }
 ```

-Specmatic validates this externalized stub JSON file `togo.json` against the `service.yaml`.
+Specmatic validates this externalised stub JSON file `togo.json` against the `service.yaml`.
 Let us try this by removing the `status` field within http-response body in `togo.json` and run the stub command again.

 {% tabs stub3 %}
 {% tab stub3 java %}